 No. He would use them!
 All of them.
 Forever.

 And he was a natural Legilimens.
 That was evident when Albus brought him his Hogwarts letter.
-At some point Tom Riddle must have discovered how to magically hone those instinctive skills to the point that he saw through his housemates’ rhetoric to their real opinions of any half-blood.
+At some point Tom Riddle must have discovered how to instinctively hone those skills to the point that he saw through his housemates’ rhetoric to their real opinions of any half-blood.
 Or Muggle-born.
 At that point he was probably widely believed by his schoolmates to be Muggle-born.
-By this point, in the series, in all of his appearances on stage, if you try to squint past the bombast of what is always at least partially a “performance” (even if only to an audience of one) Voldemort’s utter contempt toward wizards is just as clear to the reader as is his open despising of Muggles.
+By mid-point, in the series, in all of his appearances on stage, if you try to squint past the bombast of what is always at least partially a “performance” (even if only to an audience of one) Voldemort’s utter contempt toward wizards is just as clear to the reader as is his open despising of Muggles.
 In DHs it is clear that this contempt extends to his followers as well.

 By Harry’s age Tom had learned the inestimable value of being able to conceal his reactions; but he certainly would have had reactions to such a discovery made about a would-be mentors’ opinions regarding him, let alone any suggestions to enlist, or use him.
 Yes, even such innocent and benign usage as Horace Slughorn’s determination to name-drop and boast of having “known him when he was a boy”.